GolyBidoof/pokeemerald-expansion/README.md

 ## What is pokeemerald-expansion-golybidoof-and-friends?

 A hack based on pokeemerald-expansion that adds friends of GolyBidoof into the game.
+All my friends are on Route 102 and you cant miss them C:
+As starter Pokemon, you get a level 50 Bidoof and a Level 50 Arceus... with an Oran Berry, fun times C:

 ## What is pokeemerald-expansion?